- Partners Templates

 The envisioning and planning stages are the unsung heroes of the project process, setting your entire team up for a successful end result.
 It’s a big job, but a project poster can help.
-Project posters can help you solve complex problems or tackle projects with a lot of unknowns.
-You’ll first need to thoroughly understand what problem you’re solving for, validate your assumptions, and then define your project scope.
+Use the project poster template to run the Project Poster Play.
+Created by Atlassian Team Playbook coaches, the Project Poster Play is a team exercise that helps you validate assumptions and understand the problem you’re solving for.
 When you’re done, all the need-to-know details will live in this simple, collaborative document so that everybody can easily understand the context and business case for your project.

 How to use the project poster template